Consumers hate it, newspapers love it, and phone networks enforce it. But the hefty cost of using your phone abroad is about to change in a big way.

 If roaming is free in Europe, the continent turns into a single market for phone networks.
 After all, if you can buy a SIM in any EU country, and use it in any other EU country without an added cost, it makes sense that you might want to look for the best SIM deals beyond UK borders.
 All of a sudden, all of the countries in the EU will be competing on price.

 Except that’s not exactly true, and here’s why.

-The EU is currently drawing up plans for a Fair Usage Policy.
+The EU has plans for a Fair Usage Policy.
 That’s a term you’ll have already heard when buying ‘unlimited’ data from phone networks and internet service providers.
 Most of the time, you’re not really getting ‘unlimited’ data; it’s usually capped at what a network deems is ‘fair’.